Studying ballistic aggregation phenomena through efficient Time Stepping approaches: Conclusions

 In this work, we have modeled large particle systems undergoing ballistic aggregation through a two step approach.
 Our method belongs to the class of the so-called time stepping algorithms in which the particles and clusters move freely for a fixed and sufficiently small time steps independently of the movement of the rest of the system as if they were alone in space.
 Then, the method proceeds handling multiple collisions, which result from the regime of free motion, by means of a minimization approach.
 The idea is to replace the exact but too expensive dynamics of single pair of collisions with the search of an equilibrium configuration in which cohesion forces under non overlapping constraints coexist.

-The first goal of our project was to show that this alternative way to model aggregation dynamics largely outperforms the standard methods based on the exact simulation of the ballistic phenomenon.
+The first goal was to show that this alternative way to model aggregation dynamics is competitive and may outperform the standard methods based on the exact simulation of the ballistic phenomenon.
 The second goal was to show that this method holds the capacity to describe the problem under consideration at least in a statistical framework.
-Our results have shown through a detailed analysis of the computational performances and of the shapes of the final aggregates that both goals can be achieved by the proposed method.
-In particular, the computational cost and the memory consumption of standard Event Driven methods are overcame by our method as soon as the number of particles is larger than $100$.
-In a nutshell, results show that, while a single simulation of the standard Event Driven method for $10000$ particles needs around one week on a sequential machine to be ran, our Time Stepping method needs only around one day to simulate the aggregation of one million particles { in the case of dense systems}.
+Our results have shown through a detailed analysis of the computational performances and of the shapes of the final aggregates that both goals can be achieved by the proposed method. { In particular, the computational time of the approach here developed grows polynomially with respect to the number of particles with polynomial degree between $1.2$ and $1.3$ depending on the volume fraction size while very good agreements between the clusters produced by a direct simulation technique, namely the Event Driven method, and our approach have been found concerning different statistical indicators.}

 We finally stress that the results here obtained are preliminary, for spherical particles and in a two dimensional setting.
 In the future, we would like to extend our approach to three dimensional cases considering more comprehensive physical models.
 We would also like to explore different minimization strategies based on stochastic paradigms which will permit to improve the computational performances of the method proposed.